osmane/pngcat/README.md

 There are necessary explanations in the tool tips of the controls in the application interface.

+Since the tags assigned to the files with this application are kept directly in the png file rather than in a database, filtering and listing operations can be performed through tags by various image browser applications.

 After tagging, you can install the [**digiKam**](https://www.digikam.org/) application to use the filtering features according to tags.

 ## Notes: